Take eplerenone tablets once a day.

-If you have heart failure which affects the left ventricle of your heart (left-sided heart failure), it may cause you to be short of breath.
+If you have heart failure which affects the left ventricle of your heart (left-sided heart failure), it can cause you to be short of breath.
 It can also be associated with a cough.
-This is generally worse when you are active (for example, walking up hill) or when you are lying flat in bed.
+This is generally worse when you are active (for example, walking uphill) or when you are lying flat in bed.

 Eplerenone is prescribed alongside other medicines to help prevent worsening of heart failure in people who have left-sided heart failure.
 It works by blocking the action of a substance in your body called aldosterone.
 High levels of aldosterone can cause changes that result in heart failure.
 By blocking aldosterone, eplerenone helps prevent heart failure from worsening.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking eplerenone it is important that your doctor knows:

 - If you have any problems with the way your kidneys work, or if you have any problems with the way your liver works.

 - If you have been told you have high levels of potassium in your blood.